ECRIN launches COVID-19 taskforce

 BBMRI, EATRIS and ECRIN join forces in the battle against COVID-19

 Please note that the ECRIN mission is highly complementary with those of the European Research Infrastructure for Translational Medicine (EATRIS) and the European Research Infrastructure for biobanking (BBMRI).
-The COVID-19 Fast Response Service is a coordinated and accelerated procedure for researchers to access the academic facilities, services and resources of the three medical research infrastructures, working together under the umbrella of the Alliance of Medical Research Infrastructures (AMRI).
+The COVID-19 Fast Response Service is a coordinated and accelerated procedure for researchers to access the academic facilities, services and resources of the three medical research infrastructures, working together under the umbrella of the European Alliance of Medical Research Infrastructures (EU-AMRI).